bbtools-ps/candidates-hr-platform/README.md

 # Candidates - HR assistance platform

 Small web application for every HR professional.
-Some of the features: search candidate by name or by skill, add/remove/edit candidate, etc.
+Some of the features:

+- Search candidate by name or by skill
+- Add/remove/edit candidate

 This project uses [React.js](https://reactjs.org/), functional components and hooks (custom hooks and React hooks such as useState(), useReducer(), etc.).